riteshpen/Malaria_Incidence/README.md

 We focused on:

-Data cleaning and quality assurance
+- Data cleaning and quality assurance

-Interactive geographic and statistical visualizations
+- Interactive geographic and statistical visualizations

-Random Forest modeling
+- Random Forest modeling

-Subgroup fairness evaluation using Brier Scores
+- Subgroup fairness evaluation using Brier Scores

 Our goal was to determine whether ITN coverage is associated with lower child mortality and how these patterns differ across economic and regional contexts.

-Key Changes From Original Analysis

-Used only a Random Forest model instead of four ML models

 Updated interpretation:

-ITN coverage did not significantly reduce child mortality in the available dataset
+- ITN coverage did not significantly reduce child mortality in the available dataset

-Poorest and richest households showed similar ITN coverage levels
+- Poorest and Richest households showed similar ITN coverage levels

-Reduced dataset size from 251 → 63 rows by using only the most recent year per country
+- Reduced dataset size from 251 → 63 rows by using only the most recent year per country

-Removed original claim that ITNs are “the most effective” intervention because no comparison was made with other prevention methods
+- Removed original claim that ITNs are “the most effective” intervention because no comparison was made with other prevention methods

 Interactive Dashboard

-The interactive dashboard includes:

-Global Folium map of child mortality
+- Global Folium map of child mortality

-Choropleth shading by mortality rate
+- Choropleth shading by mortality rate

-Clickable markers showing ITN coverage and country context
+- Clickable markers showing ITN coverage and country context

-Linked-brushing scatterplots (Altair)
+- Linked-brushing scatterplots (Altair)

-Income-group filters
+- Income-group filters

-Region-level comparisons
+- Region-level comparisons

-To view the dashboard, open the file:
+To view the dashboard, download the file: malaria_dashboard.html and open it up

-malaria_dashboard.html

 Visualizations

 Below are selected key visuals extracted from the analysis.

-World Mortality Map
+- World Mortality Map

-ITN Coverage vs. Child Mortality (Plotly)
+- ITN Coverage vs. Child Mortality (Plotly)

-ITN Coverage by Wealth Group (Stacked Bar Chart)
+- ITN Coverage by Wealth Group (Stacked Bar Chart)

-Random Forest Feature Importance
+- Random Forest Feature Importance

-Brier Score: Subgroup Comparison
+- Brier Score: Subgroup Comparison

 Strengths

-Built validated economic and health indicators enabling cross-country comparison
+- Built validated economic and health indicators enabling cross-country comparison

-Identified meaningful disparities and trends across regions and income levels
+- Identified meaningful disparities and trends across regions and income levels

-Created intuitive, interactive visualizations for deeper exploration
+- Created intuitive, interactive visualizations for deeper exploration

-Used ML (Random Forest) to extract feature importance and predictive insights
+- Used ML (Random Forest) to extract feature importance and predictive insights

-Evaluated model fairness with subgroup-level Brier Scores
+- Evaluated model fairness with subgroup-level Brier Scores

-Communicated results clearly to both technical and non-technical audiences
+- Communicated results clearly to both technical and non-technical audiences

-Applied strong data-cleaning practices (range checks, duplicates, dtype validation)
+- Applied strong data-cleaning practices (range checks, duplicates, dtype validation)

 Challenges

-Dataset skewed toward low-income and Sub-Saharan African countries
+- The dataset skewed toward low-income and Sub-Saharan African countries

-Limited data for high-income countries weakened generalizability
+- Limited data for high-income countries weakened generalizability

-Narrow scope (only ITNs examined) restricted broader conclusions
+- Narrow scope (only ITNs examined) restricted broader conclusions

-Small dataset reduced model prediction reliability
+- Small dataset reduced model prediction reliability

-Hard to extrapolate future patterns due to real-world complexity
+- Hard to extrapolate future patterns due to real-world complexity

 Advice for Future Students

-Choose a topic you genuinely care about
+- Choose a topic you genuinely care about

-Start early, especially with visualizations and data cleaning
+- Start early, especially with visualizations and data cleaning

-Secure a reliable dataset as soon as possible
+- Secure a reliable dataset as soon as possible

-Ask deeper “why” questions beyond basic trends
+- Ask deeper “why” questions beyond basic trends

-Combine technical analysis with domain understanding
+- Combine technical analysis with domain understanding

 License
 All Rights Reserved